 Pupil premium funding is used carefully and effectively to support the large numbers of disadvantaged pupils.
 A broad range of initiatives, including employing an attendance officer and a learning mentor, are helping to make sure that disadvantaged pupils make strong progress.
 In 2016, the overall progress that this group made by the time they left school was similar to that of other pupils nationally (February 2017)

-1. Target the persistent absent pupils that are pupil premium and reduce percentage.
+1. Target the persistently absent pupils that are pupil premium and reduce percentage.

-2. Close pupil premium gaps in attainment in reading, writing and maths as per action plan: increase number of pupils working at greater depth in reading, writing and mathematics; focus on reading and GPS to close the scaled score gap between Litherland Moss and national.
+2. Close pupil premium gaps in attainment in reading, writing and maths as per individual and whole class targets: increase number of pupils working at greater depth in reading, writing and mathematics; focus on reading and GPS to close the scaled score gap.